ByConity/ByConity/doc/system_table.md

 └────────────────────────┴──────────┴
 ```

-last_modification_time: timestamp when last data ingestion or removal happens to this table; initialized with current time when the PartCacheManager manage this table.
-Probably unused at the moment
+- last_modification_time: timestamp when last data ingestion or removal happens to this table;
-cluster_status: for bucket table, if all the parts of the table have been clustered.
+- cluster_status: for bucket table, if all the parts of the table have been clustered.
 Have no meaning for normal table.

 **cnch_tables_history**